Managing any business is not easy, but owning an independent pharmacy can even be more demanding.

 Declining cash flow and margins

-Increased fees, global crises, and the struggle to stay competitive in a digital world can all wreak havoc on a pharmacy’s cash flow.
+Some challenges facing independent pharmacies such as increased fees, global crises, and the struggle to stay competitive in a digital world can all wreak havoc on a pharmacy’s cash flow.
 Data shows that profit margins from prescription and non-prescription sales were down to 21.8% in 2018 from 24% in 2010.
 For retail pharmacies in particular, the risk of leaving potential revenue on the table is high.
 Just 3% of shoppers filling a prescription will make other purchases, according to Drug Chain Review.

 Successful independent pharmacies will build services and products around patients’ needs and their desire for a seamless experience.
 Consider taking a second look at your offerings to see how you can position your pharmacy for extra business.
 This could mean arranging your store based on most-used health products or adjusting services or fulfillment methods to meet current demands.